 Finally, cover the bowl and rest it in the fridge for 30 minutes.

-It is not essential but some restaurants rest okonomiyaki batter in the fridge for 30 min to 1 hour.
-This allows the moisture to spread evenly and ends up making the batter even and fluffy.
+It is not essential, but some restaurants keep okonomiyaki batter in the fridge for 30 minutes to 1 hour.
+This allows the moisture to spread evenly, making the batter even and fluffy.
 It also stops the batter from spreading too much when you add it to the pan, creating a thicker okonomiyaki.

 In the meantime, let's prepare the other ingredients!

-It is undeniable that cabbage is one of the most important ingredients for okonomiyaki and it should to be cut roughly yet finely.
+It is undeniable that cabbage is one of the most important ingredients for okonomiyaki, and it should be cut roughly yet finely.
 You could also use shredded cabbage if you like.

-If you cut it too thin or finely, the moisture from the cabbage starts to leak out and this will negatively affect the texture of your okonomiyaki.
+If you cut it too thin or finely, the moisture from the cabbage starts to leak out, negatively affecting the texture of your okonomiyaki.
 By cutting it small but rough, you can enjoy the texture of the cabbage and avoid making your batter sticky or watery.

-If you want to go for extra mile with cabbage, some professionals put the cut cabbage in the fridge for an hour to let it dry out before adding it to the batter which also helps prevents watery/sticky okonomiyaki.
+If you want to go the extra mile with cabbage, some professionals put the cut cabbage in the fridge for an hour to let it dry out before adding it to the batter, which also helps prevent watery/sticky okonomiyaki.
 You could do this while the batter is resting.

-If you are using other vegetables, slice or cut them into bitesize pieces.
+If using other vegetables, slice or cut them into bitesize pieces.

 The measurements are in the recipe card at the bottom of the page, but you can adapt the ingredient ratio to suit your tastes.
-For example, if you like it to be sweeter, you could add more honey or ketchup, if you want it to be saltier, you could add more soy sauce or even a pinch of salt etc.
+For example, add more honey or ketchup if you want it sweeter.
+If you want it to be saltier, add more soy sauce or even a pinch of salt.

-Before you start mixing the ingredients for the final batter, I recommend preheating your pan on a medium/medium-high setting.
-(If the batter is sitting out for too long while you wait for the pan to heat up, the cabbage and tenkasu will start to become soggy and the ingredients will sink to the bottom of the bowl.)
+Before mixing the ingredients for the final batter, I recommend preheating your pan on a medium/medium-high setting.
+(If the batter is sitting out for too long while you wait for the pan to heat up, the cabbage and tenkasu will start to become soggy, and the ingredients will sink to the bottom of the bowl.)

 Add all of your ingredients to the bowl and mix.
 I use cabbage, egg, tenkasu (tempura bits) and benishoga (pickled ginger).
-Add anything you like, but make sure it's finely chopped so it's easer to mix together.
+Add anything you like, but make sure it’s finely chopped so it’s easier to mix.

-Mix gently, yet thoroughly to ensure all the ingredients are evenly distributed through the batter.
-The reason I say "gently" is because vigorous over-mixing can cause the gluten in the flour to react, making the batter too thick and heavy.
+Mix gently yet thoroughly to ensure all the ingredients are evenly distributed through the batter.
+I say “gently” because vigorous over-mixing can cause the gluten in the flour to react, making the batter too thick and heavy.

-Lots of people use this method instead of adding sticky yams and this is a good option if you can't get hold of them.
+Many people use this method instead of adding sticky yams, a good option if you can’t get hold of them.

 Add oil to the pan and swirl until evenly coated.
-Pour your okonomiyaki batter in the centre of the pan and use a spatula to neaten the edges and make it perfectly round (as you can see, I forgot to do this).
+Pour your okonomiyaki batter into the center of the pan and use a spatula to neaten the edges and make it perfectly round (as you can see, I forgot to do this).

-However, according to interesting research by famous Japanese TV show, "Wafu Sohonke (和風総本家)", the average thickness and size are: diameter 16.4cm, thickness 1.9cm.
-Again, you don't have to be precise like that of course but it's interesting to know!
+However, according to interesting research by a famous Japanese TV show, “Wafu Sohonke (和風総本家),” the average thickness and size are: diameter of 16.4cm, thickness of 1.9cm.
+Again, you don’t have to be precise like that, but it’s interesting to know!

 Lay the pork belly (if using) over the top of the wet batter and sprinkle with a pinch of salt and pepper.